PeppeL-G/bagawork/docs/src/routes/(default)/documentation/units/+page.md

 * The `size` passed to `Font.size()`
 * Etc.

 These numbers need to be associated with a unit to have any meaning.
-If you don't specify which unit to use, then the `sw` unit will be used by default.
+If you don't specify which unit to use, then the `mm` (millimeter) unit will be used by default.